cbellee/aks-cicd-demo/README.md

 - Azure DevOps Organization
 - [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) this repository into your own GitHub account
 - Create an Azure DevOps [GitHub Service Connection](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) to the forked repository
-- Install the 'Run ARM TTK Tests (Cross Platform)' extension to your ADO project from the [Azure DevOps marketplace](https://marketplace.visualstudio.com)
 - Create 3 pipelines from the ./pipelines/*-pipeline.yaml files, in the Azure Devops portal
   - 'Project' -> 'Pipelines' -> 'New Pipeline' -> 'GitHub' -> '(your forked GitHub repo name)/aks-cicd-demo' -> 'Existing Azure Pipelines YAML file'
   - Repeat the above process to browse for each of the existing pipeline files